rohan2017/BMP388_DEV_I2C/README.md

 ## __Version__

 - Version 1.0.0 -- Intial version
-- Version 1.0.1 -- Fix uninitialised structures, thanks to David Jade investigating and flagging up this issue
+- Version 1.0.1 -- Fix uninitialised structures, thanks to David Jade for investigating and flagging up this issue

 <a name="arduino_compatibility"></a>
 ## __Arduino Compatibility__